MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-jupyter-local.md

 :::image type="content" source="../media/resource-estimator-diagram-jupyter.png" alt-text="Screen shot showing the space diagram of the Resource Estimator.":::

-### Qubit-time diagram
+### Space-time diagram

-The qubit-time diagram shows the tradeoffs between the number of physical qubits and the runtime of the algorithm.
-For more information, see [Qubit-time diagram](xref:microsoft.quantum.overview.resources-estimator-output.data#qubit-time-diagram).
+The space-time diagram shows the tradeoffs between the number of physical qubits and the runtime of the algorithm.
+For more information, see [Space-time diagram](xref:microsoft.quantum.overview.resources-estimator-output.data#space-time-diagram).

 You can use the `EstimatesOverview` function to visualize the qubit-time diagram of the Resource Estimator.